-Is it ok to smoke marijuana while recovering?
+Is smoking marijuana while recovering ok?
 That is the golden question for today.

 Wouldn’t it be nice to stop doing drugs and be free from anxiety, depression, and cravings, too?
 If life was that easy, then we wouldn’t have addictions in the first place.
 Many people, whether recovering addicts or not, choose to smoke marijuana to lower stress, relieve pain, and eliminate anxiety.
 There can be benefits from smoking it, but these benefits come with a risk of relapse.